Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2015-02-10-deploy-envoy.md

 ## Setup

 The remote server is at IP address `104.236.85.162`.
-It has a user `deployer`, and I created a local SSH keypair to connect to it.
-That keypair is called `id_deployex`.
+It has a user `deployer`, and I created a local SSH key pair to connect to it.
+That key pair is called `id_deployex`.

-To generate this keypair, I used the following command:
+To generate this key pair, I used the following command:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "fideloper@gmail.com" -f id_deployex